openstack/openstack-manuals/doc/config-reference/source/tables/keystone-security.rst

    * - **[DEFAULT]**
      -
    * - ``crypt_strength`` = ``10000``
      - (Integer) The value passed as the keyword "rounds" to passlib's encrypt method.
+This option represents a trade off between security and performance.
+Higher values lead to slower performance, but higher security.
+Changing this option will only affect newly created passwords as existing password hashes already have a fixed number of rounds applied, so it is safe to tune this option in a running cluster.
+For more information, see https://pythonhosted.org/passlib/password_hash_api.html#choosing-the-right-rounds-value